 - Men, take the lead!
 Teach Sunday School for children or teens.
 Participate as a leader in your church’s Children or Youth Ministries (like AWANA or UPWARD Sports, both of which reach out to children and their families).
 Go to ballgames or plays or concerts where father-challenged children are playing, cheering, or performing.
 Let them know you care and have an interest in the things they do.
 Men, I strongly recommend that you include your wife and children in your outreach to these kids and their moms.
 It makes for a great family ministry or mission.

 I’ve raised a boy and a girl.
 That doesn’t make me an expert by any means.
-In fact, my adult children still need me, their father, and I’m still trying to figure it all out, especially now that my wife and I have been gifted with a granddaughter.
+In fact, my adult children still need me, their father, and I’m still trying to figure it all out, especially now that my wife and I have been gifted with a grandchildren.
 But I do recognize that there are many things my daughter and wife have in common – many things that they talk about and do together that are naturally girls-only in nature.

 Therefore, for single parent moms raising boys, here are some resources that will equip you for raising a son:

 WEBSITES: Be careful about finding things online!
 Not everything is suited for review, even by adult eyes.
 There are, however, a few safe-for-all-ages websites that will help you know about all-things-boys: